 Our deadlines are firm.
 If the only item you are missing is the medical documentation, and you expect to receive it shortly, go ahead and apply.
 If your application moves to the next stage of the process, staff will reach out to you for material.
 Otherwise, plan to apply in the next cycle if your emergency occurred during the eligible time window.

-Elective treatment is not eligible.
+Elective or pre-planned treatment is not eligible.

 This program can only accept applications for the emergency medical expenses of the artist themselves.